Potatoes are one of the most popular vegetables in the world, and at the same time, they raise dozens of questions.

 First off, once you get home with the potatoes, don’t wash them.
-If there’s too much dirt, brush them off, and put into storage.
+If there’s too much dirt, brush them off (like you do with carrots), and put into storage.

 Let’s start with the fridge.
 If you’ve ever thought about refrigerating potatoes, don’t.
 Fridge temperature will convert starch into sugar, and it will result in off-tasting potatoes that turn brown during cooking ([ILL]).

 That means you’re basically left with storing the potatoes at room temperature, or maybe slightly below in a pantry.
 That’s not a perfect solution, but it’s good enough.
 Just make sure you meet the other conditions, that is the tubers are away from light and have access to air.

 With that in mind, let’s talk about the shelf life of potatoes.

 Potatoes have one of the longest shelf lives among veggies.
 They obviously don’t last as long as garlic or onions, but still, they last quite some time.
 And as usual, the better storage conditions you provide, the longer they keep.